JosephWardDotTech/josephwarddottech.github.io/_posts/2019-08-01-what-is-test-and-assurance.md

 Actions that aim to follow a manifesto like this can happen anywhere not just by testers, and not just at the end.
 Embracing that is going to be part of what forms this mature assurance culture.

 ## Implementing a Pragmatic Testing Manifesto
-we need heuristics but also a methodology.
-The best one I have ever seen is this: [The Way of Testivus: Less Unit Testing Dogma, More Unit Testing Karma](https://web.archive.org/web/20170908010541/http:/www.agitar.com/downloads/TheWayOfTestivus.pdf).
-If you read and understand it everything becomes a lot clearer.
+In order to improve our approach to testing, it is important to have both heuristics and a methodology.
+One highly effective methodology that I have come across is [The Way of Testivus: Less Unit Testing Dogma, More Unit Testing Karma](https://web.archive.org/web/20170908010541/http:/www.agitar.com/downloads/TheWayOfTestivus.pdf).
+By reading this, many aspects of testing can become significantly clearer.